Advanced Touch Screen Control

 Rava® SIP Intercom Technology enables hands‑free VoIP communication with other Rava‑enabled touch screens and door stations.
 Rava works over Ethernet, supporting 2-way intercom and paging without requiring any special wiring.
 VoIP phone capability is also possible through integration with a SIP‑compatible IP phone system or SIP server, allowing hands‑free telephone functionality complete with speed-dialing, caller ID, custom ringers, and other enhancements.
 Built‑in echo cancellation affords full‑duplex performance for clear, seamless voice communication using integrated microphone and speakers.2

 A 5 megapixel camera is built into the TSW‑1060 to support video intercom and room monitoring capabilities.
-This feature allows individuals to communicate both verbally and visually between two touch screens, or between one touch screen and a Rava‑compatible video door station.
+This feature allows individuals to communicate between two touch screens, or between one touch screen and a Rava‑compatible video door station.
 It can also be used to visually monitor any room securely using an H.264 compatible decoder (Crestron DM‑TXRX‑100‑STR, DM‑RMC‑100‑STR, or similar3) or a third‑party video monitoring system.2

 Room Scheduling Apps